Zipline over the Chattahoochee River in Columbus, Georgia. Photo by @benjamingalland

 Albany is lucky enough to boast the Flint River, which Margaret Mitchell says in "Gone With The Wind" bordered Tara.
 While that might be fiction, fun on the Flint River is an absolute.
 Flint RiverQuarium is a must-see experience to understand the beauty this river holds.
 Albany also has a kayak launch near the aquarium.
 No kayak?
 No problem!
 Kayak Attack Adventures offers rentals and shuttles seven days a week.

 On the first Friday of the month through November, head to Veterans Park Amphitheatre on the riverfront for Fridays on the Flint, featuring family-friendly activities and entertainment.
-Check Albany's event calendar for more reasons to visit, like ChalkFest on Nov.
-19, 2022, a celebration of art, craft beer and music.
+Check Albany's event calendar for more reasons to visit.

 In Rome, the Etowah and Oostanaula rivers form the Coosa River.
 Paddles and floats along the rivers make great family fun, especially toward nearby Cave Spring.
 Make sure to stop at the “Between the Rivers” historic district for great eats and shopping.
 It's also home to Rome's famous City Clocktower, which has been keeping watch of the rivers since 1872.
 Another way to enjoy the river is via Ridge Ferry Park with a large playground and paved trails along the water.

 The Ocmulgee River runs through beautiful Macon.
 It's the headway to the Ocmulgee River Water Trail, which heads south/southeast for 200 miles into Hazlehurst.
 The best view of the river in Macon is at Amerson River Park.
 Here, you'll also find an accessible playground, 7 miles of trails, picnic tables, kayak launches and more.